Showing posts with label dying. Show all posts

 Juny, We Hardly Knew Ye

-Juniper was a Christmas present from me to my daughter, Syd who joyously picked her out from among all the other guinea pigs at the pet shop.
+Juniper was a Christmas present from me to my daughter, Syd, who joyously picked her out from among all the other guinea pigs at the pet shop.
 She was still a baby guinea pig and quite small, even as guinea pigs go.
-She was a funny-looking, short-haired, furry piece of patchwork with white, black and tan splotches and shiny, beady little eyes.
+She was a funny-looking, short-haired, furry piece of patchwork with white, black, and tan splotches and shiny, beady little eyes.

-In the car my mind flashed back three years to when Syd and her brother, Jon were in the park with their pet rabbit and a dog snatched it off Syd's lap and killed it right there in front of both kids.
+In the car, my mind flashed back three years to when Syd and her brother, Jon were in the park with their pet rabbit, and a dog snatched it off Syd's lap and killed it right there in front of both kids.
 It took all of us days to even begin to move past that, and even now it's upsetting to think about.
 I wondered if Syd was flashing back, too.

-At a red light I consulted my phone and got the address for the closest emergency animal hospital.
+At a red light, I consulted my phone and got the address for the closest emergency animal hospital.
 I called Syd en route and told her to wrap Juny in a towel and get ready to come to the car.
 When I saw Syd, my heart broke.
-She was chalk white, her eyes were swollen and she was holding a tiny bundle close to her heart.
+She was chalk white, her eyes were swollen, and she was holding a tiny bundle close to her heart.

 "What is going on with you, Juny?
 What are you trying to prove?"
 As I spoke these words to this so sick guinea pig, I kept my voice very soft because I had this idiotic feeling that she could understand and would think I really was blaming her for putting us to all this trouble and making us feel so awful.
 And then, of course, I started to bawl.

-"I wonder what happened," I said, reaching over again, to stroke the little face.
+"I wonder what happened," I said, reaching over again to stroke the little face.

-"Maybe I didn't clean her cage often enough," my daughter said, and shame at the very idea of it hung in her voice.
+"Maybe I didn't clean her cage often enough," my daughter said, and shame at the very idea hung in her voice.
 "When I saw her, I took her out of the cage and held her and kept saying, 'I'm so sorry, I'm so sorry.'"

 "No, Syd.
 You took very good care of her.
 It wasn't anything like that."